 The cams are integrated in the drop forged shaft material.
 The bearing journals are made in separate pieces, which are fitted, to the camshaft pieces by flange connections.
 The camshaft bearing housings are integrated in the engine block casting and are thus completely closed.
 The bearings are installed and removed by means of a hydraulic tool.
-The camshaft covers, one for each cylinder, seal against the engine block with a closed O-ring profile.

 The valve tappets are of piston type with self-adjustment of roller against cam to give an even distribution of the contact pressure.
+Inlet and exhaust valves have a special steam coating and hard facing on the seat surface, for long lifetime.
 The valve springs make the valve mechanism dynamically stable.